-Coronavirus (COVID-19) Situation in Connecticut
+Coronavirus (COVID-19) Situation in the District

 The coronavirus (COVID-19) situation continues to evolve rapidly and as a result, information and guidance change frequently.
 On March 10, 2020, Connecticut Governor Ned Lamont announced Public Health and Civil Preparedness Emergencies, effective through September 9, 2020.
 While the term “emergency” can raise concern for people, please know that there is no cause for panic.
 The declaration of these emergencies allows additional resources and supplies to be deployed to the state of Connecticut – resources that are necessary to identify infection and slow the spread of coronavirus in our communities.